-New York Medical College and Westchester Medical Center Health Network officials on Wednesday signed a 12-year academic affiliation agreement that both organizations believe will strengthen their academic medicine programs, clinical care and research practices.
+New York Medical College (NYMC) and Westchester Medical Center Health Network (WMC) officials on May 17 signed a 12-year academic affiliation agreement that both organizations believe will strengthen their academic medicine programs, clinical care and research practices.

 “This (agreement) renews our commitment to a continued partnership with WMCHealth and its affiliated hospitals as our primary academic sites,” said New York Medical College Chancellor and CEO Dr. Edward C. Halperin.